Proxy, VPN & Malicious IP Detection API

 Expected Input

 The proxy check system takes in an input via HTTP GET request.
-The URL is http://check.getipintel.net/check.php and the parameter is ip .
+The URL is http://check.getipintel.net/check.php and the parameter is ip.
 The system fully supports IPv4 with partial support for IPv6.

 Include Your Contact Information

-Include your contact information so I can notify you if a problem arise or if there are core changes.
+Include your contact information so I can notify you if a problem arises or if there are core changes.
 In some situations, people query the system in a wrong manner and assume everything is working (but due to the lack of or improper handling of error codes), it's not the case.
 Since I only have the connecting IP address, I cannot help the person correct the error.

 To include your contact information, add another parameter to your request called contact and provide your email.